Saderyal/Notes/01-data-structures-and-algorithms.md

 ## Which is the best?

-Insertion Sort should be used if the datasets is small, or if the data are nearly sorted.
+Insertion Sort should be used if the dataset is small, or if the data are nearly sorted.
 Bubble sort?
-You're kindly nerver gonna use it...
+You're kinda nerver gonna use it...
 Also Selection Sort.
 Merge Sort, it's really really good because of Divide & Conquer, and should be used if you wonder of worst case scenario (that is also `O(n log n)`), but it's expensive in terms of space.
 While Quick Sort is really efficient and use optimal space, so it's commonly used, but to avoid the worst case you should pick a good pivot.